TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/distributed-tracing/zipkin.md

 ## How to send Tyk Gateway traces to Zipkin

-At the moment Tyk currently uses [OpenTracing](https://opentracing.io/) with the [Zipkin Go tracer](https://zipkin.io/pages/tracers_instrumentation).
+Tyk uses [OpenTracing](https://opentracing.io/) with the [Zipkin Go tracer](https://zipkin.io/pages/tracers_instrumentation) to send Tyk Gateway traces to Zipkin.
 Support for [OpenTelemetry](https://opentelemetry.io/) is on the near-term roadmap for us.
 More information can be found on [this community post](https://community.tyk.io/t/faq-opentelemetry-distributed-tracing/5682).

+{{< note success >}}
+**Note**

+The CNCF (Cloud Native Foundation) has archived the OpenTracing project.
+This means that no new pull requests or feature requests are accepted into OpenTracing repositories.

+While support for OpenTelemetry is on our near-term roadmap, you can continue to leverage OpenTracing to get timing and data from Tyk in your traces.
+{{< /note >}}

 ## Configuring Zipkin